Great Lavra: Buildings

 The main church (Katholikon) was founded by Athanasius who lost his life together with 6 other workers when one of the domes fell during the construction.
 The architectural style of the temple is characterized by the two large areas of the chorus and the prayer.
 This style was then consecrated and was copied by the other monasteries.
 The frescoes were made in 1535 by the great painter Theophanis.
 However, the narthex was painted in 1854.

 North of the narthex (liti), there is the chapel of the Forty Martyrs of Sebaste in which there is the grave of Athanasius.
 South of the liti, there is the chapel of Saint Nicholas, painted by Franco Cantellano, in 1560.
 The trapeza opposite the central entrance has the shape of a cross and is the largest on Mount Athos.
 Its interior is full of frescoes, painted by Theophanis or his school.

 Art treasures

 The library of the monastery is located behind the main church.
 It contains 2,116 Greek manuscripts and 165 codices.
 Among them uncial manuscripts of the New Testament: Codex Coislinianus, Codex Athous Lavrensis, Uncial 049, Uncial 0167, and minuscules 1073, 1505, 2524, 1519.
 There are also over 20,000 printed books, and about 100 manuscripts in other languages.
 The collection is one of the richest collections of Greek manuscripts in the world.

 The vestry is behind the main church.
 Some of the most important artifacts are a manuscript of a gospel with a golden cover which is a gift from Nikephoros II Phokas and the list (Kouvaras) of the monks since Athanasius.
 There are also 2,500 icons which cover the whole history of hagiography of the second millennium.

+Climate

+Great Lavra enjoys a sunny and warm Mediterranean climate (Köppen: Csa).
+Winter lows are particularly mild for its latitude with around 8 °C in January, while July and August highs are around 31 °C. According to the National Observatory of Athens station data, Great Lavra falls in hardiness zone 10a.